LucasDelfino92/morrowindsharp/modlist.md

     - Thunder Sound ID 1=**Distant_Thunder_01**
     - Thunder Sound ID 2=**Distant_Thunder_02**
     - Thunder Sound ID 3=**Distant_Thunder_03**
 - [**Haunted Barrows**](https://www.nexusmods.com/morrowind/mods/46826) by Melchior Dahrk: gives Nordic barrows on Solstheim their own unique sound.
 You will hear some deep-voiced chanting and perhaps some drums in the distance if you listen closely enough; hearkening back to ancient battles and burial rites.
+  - MO2 will install this mod as a BAIN package.
+Tick the following options and click **OK**:
+    - **00 Core**
+    - **01 Fire Sound Replacer**
 - [**Heartthrum**](https://www.nexusmods.com/morrowind/mods/47178?) by RedFurryDemon and OperatorJack: allows the player to listen to the Heart of Lorkhan when inside the Ghostfence.
 - [**Outdoor Banners With Sound**](https://www.nexusmods.com/morrowind/mods/47068) by Half11: outdoor banners now play sound alongside their animations.
 During clear weather types the unused flag.wav sound file is used (it fits this weather type better compared to the standard flag2.wav).
 For stormy weather types the script uses the regular flag2.wav sound file.
 - [**Shut the Fuck up Cliff Racers**](https://www.nexusmods.com/morrowind/mods/46588) by Merlord: drastically reduces the frequency of idle Cliff Racer screeches, by editing the kf file of the cliff racer mesh.